Discover art and science in a myriad of spherical reflections.

-Cover the Styrofoam with black construction paper cut to size or cover the Styrofoam with the flat black paint.
+Cover the Styrofoam with black construction paper cut to size or with the flat black paint.

 Lay the holiday ornaments in the box in a single layer, packed as close together as possible.
 Gently but firmly push the stem end of each ball into the Styrofoam so that it’s held securely in place.
 If you've lined the box with construction paper, push the stem end of each ball into the construction paper so that it makes a mark, then cut the paper at the marked points to make insertion into the foam easier.
 CAUTION: we recommend wearing gloves if you are handling glass ornaments and push gently or cut into the Styrofoam so the ornaments don't shatter.

 To Do and Notice

 Look at the mirrored ornaments from various angles.
 Notice that the image in each ball is a little different from that of neighboring ones.
 That’s because each mirror “sees” the world from a slightly different vantage point.
 Notice that if you point your finger at one sphere, the image of your finger in all the other mirrors will point at the chosen sphere.

-Also notice that your image is very small in the mirrors and that it appears quite far away.
+Also notice that your image is very small in the mirrors and it appears quite far away.